Who Gets into Stanford GSB?

 We’ve found that year two on the job after college is when people begin to get a sense for where their passion lies and/or what their ‘superpower’ is.
 Consciously trying to gain experience in a focus area or leveraging a unique ability during their third year in the workforce can make all the difference when it comes time to writing your HBS and GSB essays (and can also strengthen the quality of your recommendations).
 Again, this isn’t an exact science, just something to consider as it relates to your own profile.

-If you’d like an honest assessment of whether your profile aligns with who gets into Stanford GSB or HBS, as well as advice on optimizing your chances, reach out to request a consultation.
+If you’d like an honest assessment of whether your profile aligns with who gets into Stanford GSB or HBS, as well as advice on optimizing your chances, reach out to our top-ranked team of MBA admissions consultants today.